damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is a example of method that is responsible for the possibility of character re-selection and example of the element through which this method is being called in MessengerScreen object (objects/MessengerScreen.js):
+Below is a example of method that is responsible for the possibility of character re-selection and example of the element through which this method is being called in MessengerScreen object:

 ```
+//objects/MessengerScreen.js file:

     this.backIcon = createElementFn({
       element: common.elements.img,
       classes: [classNames.messenger.backIcon],